ariga/atlas/doc/md/guides/mysql/functional-indexes.md

 ### What are functional key parts?​

-In contrast to a “normal” index which indexes column values, functional key parts can index expression values.
+In contrast to a "normal" index which indexes column values, functional key parts can index expression values.
 Hence, functional key parts enable indexing values which are not stored directly in the table itself.
-MySQL 8.0.13 and higher has added support for functional key parts.
+MySQL 8.0.13 and higher have added support for functional key parts.

 ### When are functional indexes helpful?